How To Get A Texas Resale Certificate [2023 Guide]

 Sellers are not required to accept resale certificates, however most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, a credit will be provided on the Texas sales tax filing.

 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Texas sales taxes on the seller.